Rise to Success: Career Highlights of Randy Fine

 November 19, 2024: Sworn into Florida Senate

-On November 26, 2024, Randy Fine declared his candidacy for Florida's 6th congressional district in the United States Congress and received endorsements from prominent Republicans.
+On November 26, 2024, Randy Fine declared his candidacy for Florida's 6th congressional district seat in the United States Congress.
+He received endorsements from prominent Republican figures including President-elect Donald Trump.

-In December 2024, Randy Fine introduced a bill in the Florida Senate to ban flags with a political viewpoint, targeting Palestinian, LGBTQ pride, and Black Lives Matter flags, from government buildings.
+In December 2024, Randy Fine introduced a bill in the Florida Senate to ban "flags with a political viewpoint" from being flown in Florida government buildings, targeting the flag of Palestine, LGBTQ pride flags, and Black Lives Matter flags.
+He referred to Palestine as a "fictional country" and the Black Lives Matter movement as "pro-violence".

 In 2024, Randy Fine served in the Florida Senate.

-On January 20, 2025, Congressman Mike Waltz resigned from the U.S. House of Representatives to become U.S. national security advisor, triggering a special election in Florida's 6th congressional district.
+On January 20, 2025, Congressman Mike Waltz resigned from the U.S. House of Representatives, triggering a special election in Florida's 6th congressional district.

 Due to Florida's resign-to-run law, Randy Fine submitted his resignation from the Florida Senate effective March 31, 2025, after announcing his candidacy for the United States Congress.